SSWConsulting/SSW.Rules.Content/rules/unit-test-your-database/rule.md

 ![Figure 2 - Writing the unit test against a stored proc](WriteUnitTest.jpg)

-If you want to know how to setup database unit tests locally and in your build pipeline, check out an article about how to [Unit Test Stored Procedures and Automate Build, Deploy, Test Azure SQL Database Changes with CI/CD Pipelines](https://cuteprogramming.wordpress.com/2022/04/29/unit-test-stored-procedures-and-automate-build-deploy-test-azure-sql-database-changes-with-ci-cd-pipelines/)
+If you want to know how to setup database unit tests locally and in your build pipeline, check out this article: [Unit Test Stored Procedures and Automate Build, Deploy, Test Azure SQL Database Changes with CI/CD Pipelines](https://cuteprogramming.wordpress.com/2022/04/29/unit-test-stored-procedures-and-automate-build-deploy-test-azure-sql-database-changes-with-ci-cd-pipelines/)